MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-working-clothes-instruments-accounting.md

 ## Set up the item relation to working clothes and special rigging

 Use this procedure to relate an item or an item group to a fixed asset (FA) group.
-You can use the following pagess to set up an item relation with a fixed asset group:
+You can use the following pages to set up an item relation with a fixed asset group:

   - **Conditions for FA group definition** – Set up a period when the item relation is valid, and set up the maximum and minimum cost limits and the service life period for the item.